Feds: Barrier to gorilla exhibit entered by boy ineffective

 "It became apparent on May 28 that the barrier was no longer effective," Espinosa said via email.
 "The Cincinnati Zoo took swift and comprehensive corrective action in response."

-Zoo Director Thane Maynard said it will continue to work with authorities to ensure its exhibits meet or exceed standards.
+Zoo Director Thane Maynard said the zoo will continue to work with authorities to ensure its exhibits meet or exceed standards.

 "We remain committed to visitor and animal safety," Maynard said.

-The Agriculture Department inspectors said in a report dated June 6 that there had been "some slack" in wire cables in the barrier that could have been "manipulated to an eight-inch gap."
+The Department of Agriculture inspectors said in a report dated June 6 there had been "some slack" in wire cables in the barrier that could have been "manipulated to an eight-inch gap."
 Beyond the barrier were bushes and other landscaping that was 18 to 24 inches tall, followed by a 15-foot drop-off into a moat.

-The report stated that visitors had notified a keeper and called 911 to report that a child was in the exhibit, and the keeper activated the zoo's emergency response.
+The report stated visitors had notified a keeper and called 911 to report a child was in the exhibit and the keeper activated the zoo's emergency response.

 "The DART team member determined the child's life to be in imminent, life-threatening danger and shot the gorilla with a single gunshot and the gorilla died instantly," the report stated.